Mobile Suit Pilot Manual Volume Two

 This expansive linear seat belongs to the JTS-17F, a Mobile Suit developed by Anaheim Electronics in 0084.
 This Mobile Suit has superior controls and enhanced targeting systems, which are computer assisted, and act as a backup to the pilot, drastically reducing his workload.

-The panoramic monitor, a large Liquid Crystal Display with the pilot in the center, allows the pilot to have a 360 degree field of view of the environment outside his mobile suit.
+The panoramic monitor, a large Liquid Crystal Display with the pilot in the center, allows the pilot to have a 360 degree field of view of the environment outside his mobi

 The Monoeye and 10 additional subcameras capture video images from outside the Mobile Suit, which are then composited together with Computer Graphics.
 In front of the pilot seat is a CRT display board, which is Multi-Function Display, but in combat primarily serves as a targeting display.
 Behind the pilot on either side are projection-type displays that are used to project targeting information onto the panoramic screen.
 The panoramic screen can also be used for communications.